sigsum/key-mgmt/docs/key-management.md

 ### Provisioning

-Run the [provision](../scripts/provision) script and follow the instructions.
+Run [all provision scripts](../README.md) and follow the instructions.
 Take note of which YubiHSM serial number is provisioned with what.
-Save stdout output to each USB thumb drive: it's the secret passphrases described above.
+Save stdout output to each USB thumb drive as it contains the above secret passphrases.

-If there's already a log server and witness ready to be deployed, transfer the two authentication passphrases by logging in to the respective systems via SSH.
+If there's already a log server and witness ready to be deployed, transfer the two authentication passphrases by logging in to the respective systems remotely.
-Transfer here means read them from the provisioning laptop and write manually.

-XXX: makes sense to not plug USB thumb drive with backup passphrases into anything but the provisioning machine.
-But less so for other passphrases?

 Put backup YubiHSMs and USB thumb drives into tamper-evident bags.
 Populate the private git repository table with initial storage locations and serial numbers.